jameswomack/restify-ensure-login/README.md

 will be saved in the session, so the user can be conveniently returned to the page that was originally requested.

+If the request appears to be an ajax request (XHR), a 401 status code will be sent instead of redirecting to login.
+This is detected by looking for an X-Requested-With header, or for query string parameter called ajax with a value of 'true'.

 ## Install

     $ npm install restify-ensure-login